Modular symmetry anomaly in magnetic flux compactification: Introduction

 Non-Abelian discrete flavor symmetries are interesting from the phenomenological viewpoints \cite{Altarelli:2010gt,Ishimori:2010au,King:2013eh}.
-Various finite groups have been utilized such as $S_3, A_4, S_4, A_5$, etc. For 4D field-theoretical model building, many models have been proposed in order to realize quark and lepton masses and their mixing angles and CP phases.
+Various finite groups have been utilized such as $S_3, A_4, S_4, A_5$, etc. for 4D field-theoretical model building.
+Then, many models have been proposed in order to realize quark and lepton masses and their mixing angles and CP phases.
 The modular group includes $S_3, A_4, S_4, A_5$ as its finite subgroups \cite{deAdelhartToorop:2011re}.
 This aspect in addition to the above string compactification inspired a new approach of 4D field-theoretical model building \cite{Feruglio:2017spp}, where finite subgroups of the modular symmetry are used as non-Abelian discrete flavor symmetries and also couplings and masses are assumed to transform non-trivially under such finite subgroups.
 Such a new approach has been applied to models with $S_3, A_4, S_4, A_5$ modular symmetries \cite{Kobayashi:2018vbk,Penedo:2018nmg,Criado:2018thu,Kobayashi:2018scp,Novichkov:2018ovf,Okada:2018yrn,Kobayashi:2018wkl,Novichkov:2018yse,Ding-King-Liu}.

 Thus, the modular symmetry is important from both theoretical and phenomenological viewpoints.
 In general, continuous and discrete symmetries can be anomalous.
 (See for anomalies of Abelian and non-Abelian discrete symmetries Refs.~\cite{Krauss:1988zc,Ibanez:1991hv,Banks:1991xj,Araki:2008ek}.)
 Anomalous symmetries can be broken by non-perturbative effects.
-That is, breaking terms induced by non-perturbative effects appear in Lagrangian.
+That is, breaking terms are induced by non-perturbative effects.
 Such breaking terms may have important implications.
-The purpose of this paper is to study the anomaly structure of the modular symmetry in 4D low-energy effective field theory derived from magnetic flux compactification of higher dimensional super Yang-Mills theory, which is effective field theory of magnetized D-brane models.
+The purpose of this paper is to study the anomaly structure of the modular symmetry in 4D low-energy effective field theory derived from magnetic flux compactification of higher dimensional supersymmetric Yang-Mills theory, which is effective field theory of magnetized D-brane models.

 This paper is organized as follows.
 In Sec.~\ref{sec:magne-D}, we present our setup and give a brief review on magnetic flux compactification and the modular transformation of zero-modes.
 In Sec.~\ref{sec:anomaly}, we study the anomaly structure of the modular symmetry.
 Sec.~\ref{sec:conclusion} is our conclusion.